21y4d/nmapAutomator/README.md

 1. **All:**  	Runs all the scans consecutively (~20-30 minutes)

 I tried to make the script as efficient as possible, so that you would get the results as fast as possible, without duplicating any work.

+Feel free to send your pull requests and contributions :)

 # Requirements: